-American Utopia, which began its four-month run in October, instead gains its steam from making the universal personal—and vice versa.
+American Utopia, which began a four-month run in October 2019 (after closing in mid-February 2020, it will return in September), instead gains its steam from making the universal personal—and vice versa.
 The performance combines elements of a concert with philosophical digressions and Broadway production values.
 Byrne runs through new songs, old solo and Talking Heads favorites, a few collaborations and one topical cover while touching on human existence, interpersonal connection, politics, technology and social injustice, to name a few light subjects.
 But thanks to a ringleader at ease, a killer ensemble and an abundance of movement and rhythm, the show maintains a joyous, propulsive flame throughout.
 Here’s how Byrne conjures the love to set the theater on fire.

 Byrne starts out as the lone person on stage—à la the groundbreaking concert movie Stop Making Sense—accompanied by a model of a brain.
 It feels somewhere between Hamlet with Yorick’s skull and a teacher fronting a biology class.
 That he sings of its properties and celebrates its virtues should come as no surprise; he’s nothing if not a thinking man’s musician.
 The gray color scheme extends well beyond the brain.
 Byrne is outfitted in a (well-fitting, for the record) gray suit, as are all the instrumentalists and dancers who join him, and the spartan set is surrounded on three sides by a similarly colored chain-link curtain (whose malleability plays a part in the show).
 It’s eye-catching and unifying rather than dull and neutral—if still a contrast to the whimsy of the preshow curtain, designed by Maira Kalman.